ToniJeleva/From-Final-Exam/README.md

 # From-Final-Exam
-Solutions of the tasks for applying to HackBulgaria's Programming51 Java course .
+Solutions of the problems for applying to HackBulgaria's Programming51 Java course .